 You should definitely play around with the blue slider.
 In case you are editing shots of the northern lights, I suggest that you decrease saturation for green shades since digital cameras tend to oversaturate them.
 If you don’t have time to adjust the colors, apply free Lightroom presets for quick results right on the spot, or approach a pro color correction service.

-Learning how to edit night sky photos, remember that the increased values of exposure and contrast make the particular parts of the shot extremely bright.
+Learning how to edit night sky photos in Photoshop, and Lightroom, remember that the increased values of exposure and contrast make the particular parts of the shot extremely bright.
 If you notice that you have already taken it too far, simply tweak the Highlights and Shadows sliders.

 While editing night sky photos, you may be inclined to boost details in particular regions of the shot.
 To do that, apply local adjustments in Lightroom.
 Try the Gradient tool to raise the brightness of the foreground or bring the entire sky to the spotlight in the shot.

 One more effective tool that belongs to the list of local adjustments is the Adjustment Brush tool.
-Basically, it has all the power of the Basic panel but lets you apply the tweaks to a certain area, not to the whole shot.
+It has all the power of the Basic panel but lets you apply the tweaks to a particular area, not to the whole shot.

-More often than not, you have to configure high ISO values when shooting at night.
+More often than not, you have to configure high ISO values during night.
 It leads to undesired noise, which needs to be corrected at the picture post-production stage.
 You may do that using specific tools in the Detail panel.
 Just note to keep the noise reduction to the minimum for better results.

 As for color noise reduction, don’t push the values too high since it may leave some stars colorless.
 The recommended value is below 60.
 One more slider you shouldn’t miss is the Masking one.
 With its help, it is possible to hide sharpening in particular regions of the picture, for instance, wherever the noise is.